graphql/graphql-wg/rfcs/SemanticNullability.md

 [criteria-p]: #-p-the-solution-should-result-in-users-marking-all-semantically-non-null-fields-as-such

-When a field returns data that the business logic dictates does not and will never return a legitimate (non-error) null, the schema authors should have no hesitation over marking it as semantically non-nullable - and thus all semantically non-nullable fields should be marked as such.
+When a field returns data that the business logic dictates does not and will never return a legitimate (non-error) null, the schema authors should be encouraged to mark it semantically non-nullable - and thus all semantically non-nullable fields should be marked as such.

 Per Benoit: